The HP Way: Components

 Collins wrote that "Most entrepreneurs pursue the question 'How can I succeed?'
 From day one, Packard and Hewlett pursued a different question: 'What can we contribute?' and thereby HP attained extraordinary success."
 They used profits to invest further in the company rather than to pay high salaries to executives.
-All employees had ownership stakes in the company; this made HP the first large corporation to establish profit-sharing for all workers.
+All employees had ownership stakes in the company, which made HP the first large corporation to establish profit-sharing for all workers.

 In 1995, David Packard published a book titled The HP Way: How Bill Hewlett and I Built Our Company, describing how the concept worked in practice.
-He said that the HP Way was a clear case of management by objectives to give employees a set of goals without restricting the worker's method of obtaining results.
+Packard explained that the HP Way was a clear case of management by objectives, in which employees were given a set of goals without restricting their method of obtaining results.
 Packard said that the HP Way directed the company leadership to interact frequently with the workers in the workplace.
 Packard called it "management by wandering around", as it involved many casual, unplanned visits with employees.
-Additionally, the company managers were encouraged to maintain an open door policy to enable employees to bring their concerns or suggestions directly to the manager.
+Additionally, the company managers were encouraged to maintain an open door policy to enable employees to bring their concerns or suggestions directly to their manager.
 San Francisco Chronicle reporter Mark Simon relayed the observation of Packard's book editor, HP public relations head Dave Kirby, who described HP in the 1960s: "It was a collegial atmosphere and you could see it when you visited the company's facilities—employees stood in the cafeteria line with top executives, shirt-sleeved managers stood around coffee carts and chatted with employees.
 It was management by collaboration..."

-In 1970, the HP Way was put to a test when orders dropped below production capacity.
+In 1970, the HP Way was put to the test when orders dropped below production capacity.
 HP mitigated the damage by reducing everyone's schedule and pay by ten percent: the usual ten days of work during a two-week period was shortened to nine days, described as the "nine-day fortnight".
 Executives, managers and workers all joined in this reduction for six months until orders rose again in 1971.
-This reduced overall labor costs by approximately ten percent on labor across the board, rather than laying off ten percent of the workforce.
+This resulted in overall labor costs being reduced by approximately ten percent, without having to lay off ten percent of the workforce.

 Packard wrote that a company should not be focused solely on profit; instead, profit is necessary because it allows the company to meet its other objectives.
 Under the leadership of Hewlett and Packard, HP reinvested much of its profit to finance its own growth.
-They avoided borrowing capital despite the attraction of short-term gains.
+They refrained from borrowing capital despite the attraction of short-term gains.

 After Packard died, Hewlett characterized the HP Way as Packard's greatest legacy.
 However, based on company papers, HP archivist Karen Lewis said that the HP Way was initially Hewlett's idea.